-Enjoy these amateur cartoons created by the members of the Humor Times community!
+Enjoy this gallery of reader-created cartoons by the members of the Humor Times community!

 Like to draw or know someone who does?
-Submit original cartoons below!
+Submit original reader-created cartoons below!

 Submitting your own cartoons:

-Only images in jpeg (.jpeg or .jpg extension) format will be accepted.
+Only images in jpeg or gif (.jpeg, .jpg or .gif extension) format will be accepted.

 Of course, you’ll need a way to scan any hand-drawn cartoons to be able to upload them.
 Please adjust the contrast in an image program so that it looks clear and bright.
 Images will be resized to a maximum of 900 pixels in width or height, so you may want to do that first yourself to reduce upload time.

-For some great tips on cartooning, check out this site.
+For some great tips on cartooning, check out Learn How to Draw for Free.

 Upload your cartoon here:

-To see our collections of professional cartoonists, visit our Political Cartoons sampler, our political Cartoon Galleries, non-political panel cartoons and our International Political Cartoons sampler.
+To see our collections of professional cartoonists, check out our Political Cartoons, our political Cartoon Galleries, and non-political panel cartoons.
 If you’d like to try your hand at captioning cartoons, check our Cartoon Caption Contest.
 Enjoy, and please use the share buttons below.
 Thank you!

 More on cartooning, from Wikipedia: